UKG: History

-On February 20, 2020, Ultimate Software and Kronos Incorporated announced they agreed to form a new cloud computing venture specializing in workforce management and human capital management.
-The combined company, valued at $22 billion, would be one of the largest cloud computing companies.
-Kronos CEO Aron Ain became CEO and chairman of the new company, with more than 12,000 employees and dual headquarters in Lowell, Massachusetts, and Weston, Florida.
-The merger was officially completed on April 1, 2020, and in August, the company's name was announced as Ultimate Kronos Group (UKG), which became effective on October 1.
-According to Society for Human Resource Management, the new company became one of the largest HR technology vendors in the highly competitive economy section that includes ADP, Ceridian, Taleo, Successfactors, Zoho Corporation and Workday.
-In reports on the company from 2021, UKG was noted for its inclusive, diversified workforce and community-oriented work environment.
+On February 20, 2020, Ultimate Software and Kronos Incorporated announced an agreement to form a new cloud computing venture, specializing in workforce management and human capital management.
+The combined company, valued at $22 billion, would be one of the largest cloud computing companies in the world.
+The merger was officially completed on April 1, 2020, and, in August, the company's name was announced as Ultimate Kronos Group (UKG), which became effective on October 1.